-Work Sample Submission Guidelines:
+Work Sample Submission Guidelines

-- a.
-PDFs: Submit images; links for audio or video samples with any passwords; fiction or nonfiction manuscripts; other literary samples; and articles, reviews, and sample publications.
-PDF documents should not exceed 10 pages. - b.
-Images: Submit images as .jpg or .png files. - c.
-Audio or video samples: Submit files as .mp3, .mp4, or .mov files. - 4.
-W-9 and ACH forms are required for contracts and payment processing (if the applicant becomes a grant recipient). - 5.
-Fiscally sponsored applicants only: All fiscally sponsored applicants must upload a copy of the fiscal sponsorship agreement.
+- PDFs: Submit images; links for audio or video samples with any passwords; fiction or nonfiction manuscripts; other literary samples; and articles, reviews, and sample publications, such as PDF documents not exceeding 10 pages. - Images: Submit images as .jpg or .png files. - Audio or video samples: Submit files as .mp3, .mp4, or .mov files.